Kancharla Group Members Page

 Biography:

-Dr. Kancharla received a PhD in Chemistry from Acharya Nagarjuna University, India, in 2010.
-Then he moved to Portland State University to pursue his postdoctoral training with Dr. Kevin Reynolds.
-He is a dedicated and passionate chemist with over 18 years of broad and extensive experience in the field of synthetic organic chemistry, drug discovery, medicinal chemistry, natural products, and biosynthesis.
+Dr. Kancharla received a PhD in Chemistry from Acharya Nagarjuna University, India, in 2010 focusing on isolation and synthesis of various natural products of therapeutic importance.
+His doctoral research was completed with the aid of a fellowship granted by the Council of Scientific and Industrial Research, under the supervision of Dr. Narender Tadigoppula at the Central Drug Research Institute.
+Then he moved to Portland State University to pursue his postdoctoral training with Prof. Kevin Reynolds.
+He is a dedicated and passionate chemist with over 20 years of broad and extensive experience in the field of synthetic organic chemistry, drug discovery, medicinal chemistry, natural products, and biosynthesis.
 Specifically, he has broad experience in drug discovery and development of several novel antimalarial chemotypes, including prodiginines, tambjamines, acridones, marineosins and chalcones.
+He has been a successful Principal Investigator on many interdisciplinary research projects funded by the National Institutes of Health (NIH) and other funding agencies.
 He has published over 30 peer-reviewed publications in high impact scientific journals that have been heavily cited by other researchers across the globe.
-He started his independent career at Portland State University in 2019 as a Research Assistant Professor.
-His current research interests are in medicinal chemistry, drug discovery, and natural products, specifically for novel antiplasmodial chemotypes.
+He started his independent career at Portland State University in 2019 as a Research Assistant Professor with a primary goal of facilitating translation of recent advances in basic science to novel therapeutics.
+His current research interests are in medicinal chemistry, drug discovery, and natural products, specifically for novel antiparasitic chemotypes.

 Group Members